 From Inspiration to Action

 Once the inspiration to make organic cotton clothing had taken hold, I needed to put my idea into action.
 After some begging and cajoling I convinced a fabric mill in Los Angeles to make a roll of organically grown cotton fabric with a bit of spandex for me.
 The fabric was soft with just enough stretch for the yoga wear I intended to make.
 It cost $200 plus shipping, and from that small beginning my business was born.
+One of my first products is still in the line today - our comfort Jane's Bra named after a friend who inspired the design.

 A Community of Women Entrepreneurs